sumitgadade/Resume/README.md

 ## To see the the resume follow the following :

-clone the repository by running following commond
+clone the repository by running following command
 ```bash
 git clone https://github.com/sumitgadade/Resume
 ```